How new builds have an advantage over new EPC regulations

 With a building’s lifespan normally lasting over 40 years – longer than any other energy-consuming infrastructure – they are also good long-term investments.
 The construction sector represents 10% of world GDP and creates more jobs than other sectoral investments, with building sector investments being less risky and creating better returns when directed toward energy efficient buildings.

 Buildings and other constructions are responsible for around 60% of global electricity use, and in cities they occupy over 50% of land area.
 The costs that these bring can be eased with energy efficiency and resource improvement which are passed on to residents, meaning lower bills.
 The cost improvements in energy bills and retrofitting can result in not only a more energy-efficient environment, but also increase people’s well-being.
+Not to mention that sellers are more likely to achieve a higher asking price for properties which are more energy efficient.

 Although the ever-growing need for more space and more buildings is another issue, sustainable buildings can be turned into a sustainable business, offering opportunities for energy efficiency innovation and business growth.
 This includes social and economic factors such as job creation, improving productivity and health, and reducing public budget pressure.
 In terms of the capital, economic modelling has shown that an ambitious UK energy efficiency programme would support over 10,000 jobs in Greater London, with works relying on skilled tradespeople and small-scale contractors.
 Jobs would be spread across communities offering benefits to many.